minyanglee/garfo-quota-monitoring/README.md

 # garfo-quota-monitoring
 A collection of code to scrape GARFO's quota monitoring pages.
+GARFO does quota monitoring updates every week, but the old versions are not updated on the internet.
+This collection of code parses the GARFO quota monitoring tables and stores the data contained in those tables.
+The construction (column headings in particular) of the tables varies slightly by FMP, so slightly different code is requires for many of these.

 # R scripts
 Both of the R scripts should run with very minor changes to directories